42 Orionis

-42 Orionis is a class B1V (blue main-sequence) star in the constellation Orion.
+42 Orionis, also known as c Orionis or c Ori, is a class B1V (blue main-sequence) star in the constellation Orion.
 Its apparent magnitude is 4.59 and it is approximately 900 light years away based on parallax.

 The primary star, Aa, has one spectroscopic companion Ab of magnitude 6.3 and separation 0.16", and a more distant companion B of 7.5 magnitude at 1.6" separation.